How to Draw Horses

 Now we can better appreciate the legs.
 Notice that the sketch lines that were previously straight now have to curve a little inward between the joints (as indicated by the arrows in the following image) and outward at the joints and the hoof.

-I chose this profile pose for the tutorial because it is simple, straightforward, and suitable for a tutorial.
+I chose this profile pose for this horse drawing because it is easy, straightforward, and suitable for a tutorial.
 However, you don’t have to limit yourself.
 Here are two other pose sketches to help you see other pose options.

 4. Clean Art